 If a member leaves Parliament during the mandate she or he will be replaced according to the rules of his or her country.

-At the first plenary session after the European elections (1-3 July 2014) Parliament elects a new President.
-The 14 new Vice-Presidents and Quaestors are also elected.
+At the first plenary session after the European elections, Parliament elects a new President, 14 new Vice-Presidents and five Quaestors.

-All elected offices in the European Parliament, i.e. President, Vice-President, Quaestor, Committee Chair and Vice-Chair, and Delegation Chair and Vice-Chair, are renewed every two and half years, so once in the 5-year legislative term.
+All elected offices in the European Parliament, i.e. President, Vice-President, Quaestor, Committee Chair and Vice-Chair, and Delegation Chair and Vice-Chair, are renewed every two and half years, so once at the start and once half-way through the 5-year legislative term (during the plenary session from 16 till 19 January 2017).
 Current office-holders can be confirmed for a second mandate.

 In electing the President, Vice-Presidents and Quaestors, account should be taken of the need to ensure an overall fair representation of member states and political views.